How to use Text-to-Speech in Kapwing

 1. Create the audio you want by using the Test-to-Speech feature.

 2. Detach the audio from the text by selecting the text with audio in the timeline.
-Right click and select "Detach Audio" in the pop up bar.
+Right click and select "Detach Audio" in the dropdown menu.

-3. Delete the text above the newly separated audio by selecting the text and pressing the backspace button or by right clicking and selecting "Delete" in the pop up bar use it as you would any other type of audio.
+3. Delete the text above the newly separated audio by selecting the text and pressing the backspace button or by right clicking and selecting "Delete" in the dropdown menu.
+You can use the text to speech audio as you would any other type of audio.

-* Some ideas for using just the audio: have an automated voice read the subtitles for a video, create a verbal description for the images or video in your project, make a viral video with the automated voice trend, delete everything but the audio and export an audio file.
+Need ideas for what to do with text to speech?
+Have an automated voice read the subtitles for a video, create a verbal description for the images or video in your project, make a viral video with the automated voice trend, delete everything but the audio and export an audio file.

 Looking for more help?